Last Updated on September 15, 2023 by Stefano

 This is a tough question to answer.
 There is not a catch all definition of Italian pizza.
 As I tried to explain in another article, Italy is very fragmented when it comes to traditional food.
 And pizza is no different.

 We have tens of different pizza styles.
 From the South to the North of the country, every region has a traditional pizza.
-Sometimes they look more a focaccia but they are still called pizza.
+Sometimes you can confuse them with focaccia but they are still called pizza.
 One of the main differences between pizza and focaccia is in the proofing process.
 In fact only focaccia requires to have a second proofing in the pan or sheet tray before baking.

 If we want to really identify what is Italian Pizza then we need to decide to select the most famous ones.
 Otherwise we can refer to the process to make pizza.
 I prefer this second option.
 However, you can still have some taste of Italian pizza with specific mentions to pizza styles reading this article.